AntoniosBarotsis/qr-rs/docs/cli/index.md

           Print version
 ```

-I will try to keep this outdated but you should run it for yourself just in case some command
+I will try to keep this updated but you should run it for yourself just in case some command
 detail has changed.

 ### Example Usage